 Debt consolidation helps you start with a clean slate-although the debts are still there, they become more manageable than having several debts with different due dates.
 But the fact remains—the debts are still there, they are not going anywhere unless you pay them off and change your borrowing and spending habits.
 Some people think that borrowing their way out of debt is the best solution.
 Yes, it is a solution-in fact, a very practical one, but if you keep on digging out the bottom, you will eventually get back where you have started; and maybe, in an even worse situation, especially when you cannot curb spending.

-So, when do we recommend debt consolidation?
-Well, anytime.
+Anytime.
 It is a practical way out of debt, an easier way to manage your debts and an easy way to free up some cash for your other needs.
 But there are things that you need to know first about debt consolidation so you can use it wisely, without abusing it.

 What does debt consolidation really stand for?